weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 You need a Weaviate instance to work with.
 We recommend creating a free cloud sandbox instance on Weaviate Cloud (WCD).

-Go to the [WCD quickstart](/developers/wcs/quickstart.mdx) and follow the instructions to create a sandbox instance, and come back here.
-Collect the **API key** and **URL** from the `Details` tab in WCD.
+- Go to the [WCD quickstart](/developers/wcs/quickstart.mdx) and follow the instructions to create a sandbox instance.

-:::info To use another deployment method (e.g. Docker Compose) If you prefer another method, see [this section](#can-i-use-another-deployment-method).
+- Get the **API key** and **URL** from the `Details` tab in WCD.
+- Come back here to continue this Quickstart.

+:::info Alternative Weaviate instances
+If you prefer to use a different Weaviate instance, see [Can I use a different deployment method](#can-i-use-a-different-deployment-method).
 :::

 ## Step 2: Install a client library